cloudstateu/dev-hands-on/Lab1: Automate resizing uploaded images using Event Grid.md

   }
 };
 ```
-2. In portal click Functions->Thumbnail->Integration.
+3. In portal click Functions->Thumbnail->Integration.
-3. Create new EventGrid Subsription with topic name: imagestoragesystopic
+4. Create new EventGrid Subsription with topic name: imagestoragesystopic
-4. Switch to the Filters tab, and do the following actions:
+5. Switch to the Filters tab, and do the following actions:
 * Select Enable subject filtering option.
 * For Subject begins with, enter the following value : /blobServices/default/containers/images/blobs/.
+6. Select Create to add the event subscription.
+This creates an event subscription that triggers the Thumbnail function when a blob is added to the images container.
+The function resizes the images and adds them to the thumbnails container.